 - a new Elephant and Castle Underground Station (Northern Line).

-The shopping centre hosts 86 businesses, of which 25 are small independent operations.
-It is still a fully trading centre as planning permission has not yet been awarded.
-Southwark Council is anxious to ensure that these traders are supported through this period of uncertainty and in due course, if and when, planning permission is granted, enabled to plan for relocation and supported to move when the centre closes.
+The shopping centre currently hosts 86 businesses.
+It is still a fully trading centre and Southwark Council is anxious to ensure that these traders are supported through this period of uncertainty.